Apple cuts forecast, citing weak China sales amid trade tensions | MarketScreener

 “The much larger issue is the slowing of the (Chinese) economy, and then the trade tension that has further pressured it,” Cook said.

-Some analysts, however, questioned the impact of Apple's own actions.
+Some analysts, however, questioned the impact of Apple's own actions, such as its unyielding pursuit of high selling prices for its products.

-The company forecast $84 billion (67 billion pounds) in revenue for its fiscal first quarter ended Dec.
-29, which is below analysts' estimate of $91.5 billion, according to IBES data from Refinitiv.
+Apple on Wednesday lowered its forecast to $84 billion in revenue for its fiscal first quarter ended Dec.
+29, below analysts' estimate of $91.5 billion, according to IBES data from Refinitiv.
 Apple originally forecast revenue of between $89 billion and $93 billion.

 "While we anticipated some challenges in key emerging markets, we did not foresee the magnitude of the economic deceleration, particularly in Greater China," Cook said in a letter to investors.
 "In fact, most of our revenue shortfall to our guidance, and over 100 percent of our year-over-year worldwide revenue decline, occurred in Greater China across iPhone, Mac and iPad."